 Thank You: Here it is implicit that we accept the balance and the healing that the divinity grants us.
 We cannot heal or erase or change anything really, we surrender everything to infinite zero, divinity, and then the transmutation occurs and we say thank you!

 These phrases can begin to work the first time you speak them.
-However, as a recipe you can do the following:
+However, like a recipe you can do the following:

 - Use your name before the phrases

 - If you can lie on your right side and with your right hand caress your left side and repeat the phrases.
 Your right side represents your conscious mind and the left one the subconscious or inner child.
 You can express affection to yourself by doing this for your subconscious to accept.